Automatic Routability Predictor Development Using Neural Architecture Search: Problem Formulation

 \end{problem}

-The performances of model $f_{A_C}$ is evaluated by Kendall ranking coefficient $\tau$, while the performance of $f_{A_L}$ is evaluated by ROC-AUC~\cite{hanley1982meaning}.
-The Kendall correlation $\tau \in [-1, 1]$ captures the rank-based correlation between the violated net count labels and predictions from $f_{A_C}$.
+The performance of model $f_{A_C}$ is evaluated by Kendall ranking coefficient $\tau$, while the performance of $f_{A_L}$ is evaluated by ROC-AUC~\cite{hanley1982meaning}.
+The Kendall's $\tau \in [-1, 1]$ captures the rank-based correlation between the violated net count labels and predictions from $f_{A_C}$.
 A higher $\tau$ indicates that $f_{A_C}$ ranks layouts more accurately (identical if $\tau=1$).
-Receiver operating characteristic curve (ROC) plots true positive rate versus false positive rate with classification threshold as the underlying parameter.
-We use the area under the ROC (ROC-AUC) as a metric of diagnostic ability of the model.
-A higher ROC-AUC indicates that higher precision of DRC hotspots detection can be achieved at the cost of the same number of false alarms.
+Receiver operating characteristic (ROC) curve plots the tradeoff between true positive rate versus false positive rate by varying classification threshold.
+We use the area under the ROC (ROC-AUC) as the metrics of diagnostic ability of the model.
+A higher ROC-AUC indicates that higher precision of DRC hotspot detection can be achieved at the cost of the same number of false alarms.